 Rules: Auction Draft Overview

-Once the player is nominated for auction, the bidding begins.
-Team Owners are free to bid however much they feel that particular player is worth (predicted value is only a guide).
+Once a player is nominated for auction, the bidding begins.
+Team owners are free to bid whatever amount they feel that particular player is worth (the preset value is only a guide).
 Bidding continues until there is a single remaining high bid.
-At that point the player is awarded to the team of the highest bidder, and the bid amount is deducted from the Team Owner's funds.
-This process repeats until every team's roster is filled.
+At that point the player is awarded to the team of the highest bidder, and the bid amount is deducted from the team owner's available funds.
+This process repeats until every team's roster is completely filled.

 IN-DRAFT (Convert to Draft Mode)

 A "Launch Auction Draft" link will be available on each team's main My Team page one hour (60 minutes) prior to the scheduled start time.

 Each team is given a fixed amount of $200 to fill all roster slots (including bench).

 A countdown clock will appear displaying the time until the first player is open for bidding.

 Teams are randomly assigned in the nomination order (i.e., 1-10).
 Nomination means when each team owner is required to select and nominate a player to be openly bid on.
 Note that unlike traditional snake drafts, the nomination order works in a straight, left-to-right (1-10, 1-10, 1-10, etc.) order.
 While there are some strategies in player nomination, the order is mostly irrelevant in auction drafts (since all owners can bid on any player).

 Across the top of the draft app, each team is represented with a colored football graphic/icon.
 Your team is highlighted in gold, and the dollar amount displayed above each icon is the team's current balance or the team's maximum bid (depending on which option is set).
 The icons of teams without an owner currently connected are grayed out.
 You can mouse over each icon to get more information about them (i.e., team name and owner name, maximum bid).

 Anytime during the draft, players can be added to the "player queue" panel by selecting them and then dragging and dropping them into the panel to the right.